-Examinable material will consist of multiple causes of action and multiple parties, changes of parties, provisions where two or more persons are jointly entitled to a remedy, adding and substituting parties, adding or substituting parties after the end of a relevant limitation period, removal of parties, transfer of interest or liability, counterclaims against the claimant or an additional party, and claims for contribution or indemnity from another party.
+Examinable material will consist of: multiple causes of action and multiple parties, changes of parties, provisions where two or more persons are jointly entitled to a remedy, adding and substituting parties, adding or substituting parties after the end of a relevant limitation period, removal of parties, transfer of interest or liability, counterclaims against the claimant or an additional party, and claims for contribution or indemnity from another party.

 The following provisions of the Civil Procedure Rules will be assessed at a level covering the Civil Procedure Rules, relevant Practice Direction provisions and the leading case law authorities: CPR 19.5 (adding or substituting parties after the end of a relevant limitation period).
-Relevant case law authorities are considered in paragraphs 19.5.2, 19.5.3, 19.5.4, 19.5.5, 19.5.7 and 19.5.8 of 'Civil Procedure' (the White Book) 2018.
+Relevant case law authorities are considered in paragraphs 19.5.1, 19.5.2, 19.5.4 and 19.5.5of 'Civil Procedure' (the White Book) 2019.

-The following provisions of the Civil Procedure Rules will be assessed at a level limited to the wording of the relevant Civil Procedure Rules and/or Practice Directions: CPR 19.1-19.4; CPR 20.1-10; PD 19A paragraphs 1- 5; and PD 20 paragraphs 1-7.
+The following provisions of the Civil Procedure Rules will be assessed at a level limited to the wording of the relevant Civil Procedure Rules and/or Practice Directions: CPR 19.1-19.4; CPR 20.1-10; PD 19A paragraphs 1-5; and PD 20 paragraphs 1-7.

-The following statutory provision will be assessed at a level limited to the wording of the relevant provision: Limitation Act 1980 section 35.
+The following statutory provision will be assessed at a level limited to the wording of the relevant provision: Limitation Act 1980 section 35, at section 8 of Volume 2 of 'Civil Procedure' (the White Book) 2019.